Jani13/EnB/README.txt

-Codeacademy - Company Home Page Challenge Project (CSS, Flexbox) Built a responsive website of an imaginary language school
+Codeacademy - Company Home Page Challenge Project (CSS, Flexbox) Built a responsive website of an imaginary language school from scratch